iProgramMC/EasyExporter/README.md

 **NOTE:** Your model **MUST** be triangulated.
 The tool will not triangulate the model.

-`-sum` stands for SketchUp Mode, which is actually a misnomer, as it's actually a mode for the LIPID OBJ exporter for SketchUp (This one automatically triangulates, so need to worry).
+`-sum` stands for SketchUp Mode, which is actually a misnomer, as it's actually a mode for the LIPID OBJ exporter for SketchUp (This one automatically triangulates, so no need to worry).
 It flips the Y and Z axes around, because LIPID didn't do it.

 The output name must be specified for `-sum` to work.
 It may only have characters from `A-Z`, `a-z`, `0-9` and `_` and may not start with a digit.